Princess Charlene cancels public appearance due to health issues

 The royal, 43, returned to Monaco last week after an extended stay in South Africa, where she had undergone various medical procedures to address multiple health concerns over the last few months.

-Following her return, the palace revealed that Princess Charlene, who cancelled her scheduled appearance at Monaco’s National Day on Friday, would resume public duties only once her health allowed it, according to Reuters.
+Following her return, the palace revealed that Princess Charlene would resume public duties only once her health allowed it, with the royal cancelling her scheduled appearance at Monaco’s National Day on Friday, according to Reuters.

 “A period of calm and rest is necessary to ensure the very best recovery for Princess Charlene’s health,” the palace said.
 “Having battled with poor health over the past few months, the Princess is currently convalescing and will continue to do so for the coming weeks.”